Fiserv/developer-studio-support/docs/APIs/Card-Management/Activate-Card.md

     "cardNumber":"0009846801010273613",
     "cardSequence": "0001",
     "currentCardRequireActivation": "N",
-    "postToAccountNumber": "",
     "lastCardActivation": "N"
 }
 ```

 ### Minimum Requirements
 The below table contains the mandatory fields required for a successful request.
-The full request schemas are available in our [API Explorer](../api/?type=patch&path=/v1/card/activate).
+The full request schemas are available in our [API Explorer](../api/?type=put&path=/v1/card/activate).

 The below table identifies the required parameters in the request payload.